Discovering Buddha Nature

 • Thimpu

-Just minutes from downtown this lovely hotel offers peace and quiet in the middle of Bhutan’s capital city.
+Situated in the old downtown this lovely hotel offers peace and quiet in the middle of Bhutan’s capital city.

 • Punakha